-Out of the gate, it’s incredibly important to make this distinction: Modular homes and manufactured homes are not the same thing, at least as the VA home loan program is concerned.
+Out of the gate, it’s incredibly important to make this distinction: Modular homes and manufactured homes are not the same thing, at least as far as the VA home loan program is concerned.

 Manufactured homes are mobile homes, which typically come in single-wide and double-wide form.
 Modular homes are built in sections in a factory and transported to the site.
 Local contractors typically assemble the pieces, and the finished home is then inspected by local housing officials to ensure it meets codes and standards.

-The process for using your VA loan entitlement to purchase a modular home is simply the standard procedure: Prequalification, Preapproval, Contract, Underwriting, Closing and House Party.
+The process for purchasing an existing modular home is simply the standard procedure: Prequalification, Preapproval, Contract, Underwriting, Closing and House Party.

 Where things can get more complicated is if you’re wanting to buy a new modular home and have it installed on a piece of land.
 Lenders will often consider this new construction, and that changes the complexion when you’re talking about VA home loans.
 It’s tough to find VA lenders out there willing to do a true $0 down construction loan.

 Often, borrowers need to obtain a construction loan from a builder or a local lender, then look to refinance that short-term loan into a permanent VA mortgage once the home is ready.
 This is a common pathway for both stick-built and modular-new constructions.

 You can talk with a Veterans United loan specialist at 855-870-8845 about modular housing or get started online today.